elastisys/compliantkubernetes/docs/compliantkubernetes/user-guide/safeguards/index.md

     Some of these safeguards might be "inconvenient" and "easy to disable".
 Faced with tight deadlines, it might be tempting to pressure administrators to disable some of these safeguards.

-    **Prefer to keep these safeguards to avoid costly fines.** A safeguard should only be disabled if a risk assessment determined that the cost of implementation outweights the risk to personal data.
+    **Prefer to keep these safeguards to avoid costly fines.** A safeguard should only be disabled if a risk assessment determined that the cost of implementation outweighs the risk to personal data.

 > "Det ska vara lätt att göra rätt."
 (English: "It should be easy to do it right.")